WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->

 Welcome to a sampler's blog.
-He is currently focused on sequential sampling for the guidance and steering of diffusion models, vision language models, and stochastic volatility models (AI for finance).
+He is currently focused on sequential sampling for the guidance and steering of diffusion models, vision language models, and stochastic volatility models.